NVComputing/nvcomputingsite/resources/acsl/regex.md

 In regex, a string *matches* if it can be represented completely by a regex.

-In the Matches column, commas have been used to separate possible matches.
-So, for example, `a`, `b` is not a literal match; `a` and `b` are the actual possible matches.

 ACSL presents these symbols in a long list; however, it is easier to understand if you classify them into different classes.

 - **Tokens** - These are things that literally match a part of the string.
 For example, `/a/`